11 minute read

 JSON support

 The body of a STOMP message must be a String or a Uint8Array.
-If you want to send and receive JSON objects, you can use JSON.stringify() andJSON.parse() to transform the JSON object to a String and vice versa.
+To send and receive JSON, use JSON.stringify() and JSON.parse() to convert between objects and strings.

-const quote = { symbol: 'AAPL', value: 195.46 };
+const quote = {symbol: 'AAPL', value: 195.46};

 client.publish({